MarkLee7925/Obesity-Level-Estimation/Male/README-Male.md

-# Important Features per Model:
+# Important Features per Model - Male records:

 Using a random sample of 50 records (without replacement), the SHAP values were calculated to determine the most influential features (attributes) per model.
 These represent factors that could influence the obesity levels of all Male individuals in our dataset.